-There is a free 7-day trial available
+- There is a free 7-day trial available

 You won’t be tethered to any one specific device as you can access CBS All Access on your computer, phone/tablet, or some of the best streaming devices like Roku, Chromecast, Apple TV, or Xbox.
 No matter how you choose to watch CBS All Access, the setup is pretty much the same.
 It’s easy to find the shows you’re looking for, and it’s easy to search for shows and other content.

-If you live in one of over one hundred cities you can watch CBS live streaming.
+If you live in one of over 150 cities you can watch CBS live streaming.
 You will have the opportunity to watch whatever is airing on CBS.
 If you’re not in one of these cities they will be adding more, so it’s only a matter of time until it’s available to you.
 Shows tend to be added to the network shortly after they air on TV, so if you have to wait, it shouldn’t be for long.
 While you can get CBS via an antenna, this is a great solution for how to stream local channels without having to subscribe to a cable contract.

 Many of the shows offer full seasons.
 The current shows offering full seasons include Madam Secretary and Scorpion.
 Classic shows have full seasons available, as well.
 And now, CBS will also be offering All Access originals including a new Star Trek series.